 Physicians, healthcare providers or family members can contact the Child Life and Creative Arts Therapies staff by email.

-The Child Life Department at Riley at IU Health Internship is currently closed to re-align our program with new guidelines.
-There is no determined start date.
 If you would like to learn more about the Child Life Specialist profession and the role of Child Life at Riley Hospital for Children at Indiana University Health, you are invited to attend the Child Life 101 Information Session.
 Each session will include a presentation about Child Life, information about volunteers/interns, a hands-on demonstration, and a tour of the facility.
 You will meet with several members of the Riley Child Life at IU Health staff.
 Please note, we do not offer job shadow opportunities.
+This course is not required to become a Child Life department volunteer.

 Each session will be